kebaldwi/DNAC-TEMPLATES/LABS/README.md

 ## DCLOUD as a LAB
 ### Overview
-This section will explain which lab to utilize within the **DCLOUD** environment to run these LAB's.
-It will also discuss a customer POC environment and what can be done to successfully run these sections within a customer environment for localized testing.
+This section will explain which lab to utilize within the **DCLOUD** environment to run these labs.
+It will also discuss a customer POC environment and the steps necessary to successfully run these sections within a customer environment for localized testing.

 ### DCLOUD Labs
 This lab environment has been tested on the following DCLOUD session: [Cisco Enterprise Networks Hardware Sandbox v2.1](https://dcloud2-rtp.cisco.com/content/demo/759521?returnPathTitleKey=favourites-view)